Researching Service Records

 Soldiers were often transferred between units or on leave, so the service records are required to indicate when and where they were at any given time.
 Included in the files will be an 'Active Service' summary often of sufficient detail to trace their activities in the field.

 Once the Service records arrive, then the War Diaries can be searched to uncover what their regimental units were doing at any particular period during the war.
+Click here for the archived version from Collections Canada.

 This link allows access to service personal who died during the war or immediately after.
 From the link above, click "Search: Database" and enter the veterans first and last name.
 Once identified, the birth and death date, Rank, Service number, and possibly next-of-kin will be found.